AhmedBule/employee-tracker/README.md

 # employee-tracker

 ### Description:
-Note Taker is an application that you should be able to view and manage the departments, roles, and employees in any company.
+Employee Tracker is an application that you should be able to view and manage the departments, roles, and employees in any company.
 The command-line application should allow users to:

 Add departments, roles, employees